 Don’t mistake this for charm, though.
 This is a pretty brutal book, and not all of it is between the lines.

-Other stylistict strengths, the book has nice balance and pacing.
+Other stylistic strengths, the book has nice balance and pacing.
 As I mentioned earlier, the comedy doesn’t overwhelm and neither does the melancholy.
-It is incredibly well balanced and textured.
+It is incredibly well-balanced and textured.
 Also, the story itself moves smoothly.
 Though it is obvious the narrator is holding back in order to keep us reading, it never feels like an authorial ploy (which it often did even in Midnight’s Children): what the narrator is saying at the moment is interesting and important and in place.
 We know we’ll get to the other stuff in due time and are willing to wait while the foundation is being set up.
 In fact, I was enjoying the setup so much, I wasn’t sure I wanted to get to the end.

 So for me The White Tiger definitely deserves its spot on the longlist and, comparing it to prior shortlists, merits a spot on the shortlist too.
 I feel the Booker race is off to a great start this year.
 I have thoroughly enjoyed The White Tiger and Netherland (the only other one I’ve read so far : ) ).